onap/vnfrqts-requirements/docs/Chapter5/Heat/General Guidelines for Heat.rst

     :id: R-95303
     :target: VNF
     :keyword: MUST
+    :validation_mode: static

     A VNF's Heat Orchestration Template **MUST** be defined using valid YAML.

 YAML (YAML Ain't
 Markup Language) is a human friendly data serialization standard for all programming languages.
 See http://www.yaml.org/.

+YAML rules include:

+ - Tabs are not allowed, use spaces ONLY
+ - You must indent your properties and lists with 1 or more spaces
+ - All Resource IDs and resource property parameters are case-sensitive.
+   (e.g., "ThIs", is not the same as "thiS")